MicrosoftLearning/mslearn-azure-ml/Instructions/04-Explore-data-with-Designer.md

 ---
 lab:
-    title: 'Train a model with the Azure Machine Learning Designer'
+    title: 'Ingest and explore data with the Azure Machine Learning Designer'
 ---

-# Train a model with the Azure Machine Learning Designer
+# Ingest and explore data with the Azure Machine Learning Designer

 Determining the right algorithm and preprocessing transformations for model training can involve a lot of guesswork and experimentation.